-- Where a data holder of a consumer's CDR data discloses that data to an accredited person as a result of a consumer data request, the data holder must notify the consumer by updating each consumer dashboard that relates to the request. - Where an accredited data recipient of a consumer's CDR data discloses that data to an accredited person or a trusted adviser, or discloses a CDR insight, they must notify the consumer by updating each consumer dashboard that relates to the request. - The consumer data rules (CDR Rules) set out the matters that must be included in, and the timing of, these notifications. - The Australian Energy Market Operator Limited (AEMO) is not subject to Privacy Safeguard 10 in its capacity as a data holder.
+- Where a data holder of a consumer's CDR data discloses that data to an accredited person as a result of a consumer data request, the data holder must notify the consumer by updating each consumer dashboard that relates to the request.1 - Where an accredited data recipient of a consumer's CDR data discloses that data to an accredited person or a trusted adviser, or discloses a CDR insight or a CDR business consumer's CDR data to a specified person, they must notify the consumer by updating each consumer dashboard that relates to the request.2 - The consumer data rules (CDR Rules) set out the matters that must be included in, and the timing of, these notifications. - The Australian Energy Market Operator Limited (AEMO) is not subject to Privacy Safeguard 10 in its capacity as a data holder.
 Accordingly, unless otherwise indicated, references in this Chapter to data holders exclude AEMO.